-What Do You Need to Know before Getting Tow Truck Insurance NY?
+What Do You Need to Know before Getting Truck Insurance in NJ?

 Each state has its own list of mandatory coverages and minimum costs.
 If you are a trucker seeking coverage in New Jersey, it would be best to be up to date with the New Jersey Department of Transportation regulations along with news from the New jersey department of Banking and Insurance.
 The FMCSA also specifies its own set of regulations for commercial trucking.

 There are several coverages that you may want to inquire about and acquire.
 The compulsory ones include the primary liability insurance.
 Depending on whether you are a leased independent contractor, an independent operator with own authority or a motor carrier, you would additionally require bobtail coverage, cargo coverage, physical damages insurance and non-trucking liability, among others.